Pothu-Abhilash/Amazon-Clone/README.md

 ## Features
 - **Product Listings:** Displays a range of products with images, titles, prices, and ratings.
-- **Product Details:** Clicking on a product reveals additional details, such as product description and specifications.
+- **Product Details (Future Enhancement):** Clicking on a product reveals additional details, such as product description and specifications.
-- **Shopping Cart:** Allows users to add products to their cart and view the total cost.
+- **Shopping Cart (Future Enhancement):** Allows users to add products to their cart and view the total cost.
 - **Responsive Design:** Ensures a seamless experience on various devices and screen sizes.
 - **User Authentication (Future Enhancement):** Planned implementation to allow users to sign in, view order history, and manage their accounts.